Mastercard/flow/IMPLEMENTATION_STATUS.md

 healthy-run timeout, profile reduction or native-progress acceptance was introduced to hide it.
 The separately recorded report-reuse failure also remains OPEN.

+The final reactor and refreshed current-JAR packaged gate are recorded above.
+CPU/wall measurement,
-The whole-repository final reactor is being attempted separately; the current-JAR packaged gate below still predates hooks/budget until refreshed.
-CPU/wall measurement, intended-host IntelliJ Run/Debug/navigation/selection/Stop and the user's 6,000-test workload remain deferred, not waived.
+intended-host IntelliJ Run/Debug/navigation/selection/Stop and the user's 6,000-test workload remain deferred, not waived.
 These changes bound reachable Flow waits, not blocked inline callbacks/cleanup, native joins, Launcher/JVM return or remote use.